A Dynamic Matching Framework for Faster Child Adoptions: II Weakly Fair and Patience-Free Mechanisms

-The definition of dynamic envy-free incorporates patience-freeness and individual rationality, so this result implies that a home always wants to participate in the mechanism and always weakly prefers the first placement \textit{and} its timing.
-This strategy's weak dominance arises from the fact that any strategy where a home does not accept a placement is equivalent to a counterfactual strategy where the home only accepts at some time $t'$.
-Patience-freeness asserts that any placement the mechanism offers is better than a counterfactual placement, and this yields Proposition 1.
+The proposition is immediate given the definition of patience-freeness.
 One implicit assumption of our model is critical to participation.
 The matchmaker must be able to limit homes' dynamic incentives through controlling the placement offers that a home receives.
-This assumption is only violated when non-local authorities include the local pool of homes in their assignments.
-Non-local authorities might not collaborate with the local authority to impose the necessary delays on homes; homes then receive "outside options" in the future that may induce them to wait rather than accepting the local authority's first placement.
-Unfortunately, because of the great lack of uniformity in adoption procedures across the United States, we cannot confirm which counties this assumption may hold for.

 In most child welfare systems, homes register with a provider agency responsible for representing the home to the local county.
-Our partner county writes contracts with the local provider agencies that specify a number of placements for children that the providers must guarantee to the county, meaning that the provider must reserve a certain number of homes for the local county.
-Our partner also does not pursue placements out-of-county unless the prospective home is kin to the child.
+The local county writes contracts with the local provider agencies that specify a number of placements for children that the providers must guarantee to the county, meaning that the provider must reserve a certain number of homes for the local county.
+The county we interviewed does not pursue placements out-of-county unless the prospective home is kin to the child.
 These features imply that the matchmaker possesses power over the placement offers for at least some homes residing in the local county.

-As we develop our empirical work, we will analyze where placement offers originate and which offers homes tend to accept.
-Even if homes occasionally receive outside options such as from out-of-state counties, we conjecture that dynamic envy-free mechanisms should maintain their efficacy as long as these options are infrequent or unattractive relative to the local authorities' placement offers.
-We offer evidence for this conjecture in our semi-centralization simulations.
-We split children into separate region and only allow delays for the region wherein a home rejects a placement.
-In the other regions, homes cannot be delayed as non-local authorities do not coordinate.
+Even if homes occasionally receive outside options, we conjecture that patience-free mechanisms should maintain their efficacy as long as these options are infrequent or unattractive relative to the local authorities' placement offers.